allaydesai/Car-Traffic-Sign-Classifier/writeup_template.md

 | .03				    | Speed limit (30km/h)      							|

-For the second image the model is absolutly sure that this is a Road work sign (probability of 0.9), and the image does contain a Road work sign.
+For the second image, the model is absolutly sure that this is a Road work sign (probability of 0.9), and the image does contain a Road work sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|